 8. Information.
 Media in the OE may be either government or commercially owned and controlled.
-Local media may appear friendly, but is likely to use media events as propaganda against US Forces and their allies.
-The local national (LN) populations perception of US Forces may be colored by media propaganda, and is subject to change frequently.
-Both government and underground media sources are capable of implementing information warfare (INFOWAR) against US Forces in various forms of propaganda, using all common forms of media.
+Local media may appear friendly but is likely to use media events as propaganda against US Forces and their allies.
+The local national (LN) populations perception of US Forces may be colored by media propaganda and is subject to change frequently.
+Both government and underground media sources can implement information warfare (INFOWAR) against US Forces in various forms of propaganda, using all common forms of media.
 Some iterations of this task should be performed in MOPP 4.

-Standards: The unit performs Ground Support Equipment field maintenance, inspections, and classifications In Accordance With (IAW) ATP 4-42, required Technical Manuals (TM), unit Standard Operating Procedures (SOP), and the commanders guidance.
+Standards: The unit performs field maintenance functions In Accordance With (IAW) ATP 4-33, required technical publications, specified time constraints, internal and external SOPs, and the commanders guidance

 To obtain a T, this task must be conducted during an external evaluation, in a dynamic and complex environment with four or more Operational Environment (OE) variables and a hybrid threat at night with 75% or more leaders present and 80% or more Soldiers present.
-The unit must receive a GO on 80% of the performance measures, ALL of the critical performance measures, and at least 80% GO on the leader performance measures.
+The unit must receive a GO on 80% of the performance measures, ALL critical performance measures, and at least 80% GO on the leader performance measures.

-LEADER STATEMENT: For the purpose of this task, a leader is defined as a Soldier who is in an officer, warrant officer, non-commissioned officer (NCO), or civilian position designated by grade, paragraph, and title on the units Table of Organization and Equipment (TOE).
+LEADER STATEMENT: For this task, a leader is defined as a Soldier who is in an officer, warrant officer, non-commissioned officer (NCO), or civilian position designated by grade, paragraph, and title on the units Table of Organization and Equipment (TOE).
 Leaders may also be anyone assigned to the unit and designated as such by the unit commander, i.e., Subject Matter Experts (SME) who possess the requisite knowledge and skill sets to perform a particular task (for example, conduct a specific operation, or operate technical equipment).